 Barham Bowls Club was founded in 1930 and caters for bowls players of all ages and abilities (including beginners).
 We have qualified coaches who are dedicated to teaching new bowlers all aspects of the game and helping to improve the skills of the more experienced players.

 New members of any ability are always welcome.
-We hold a number of taster and open evenings for those who may be interested in giving bowls a try (these events are shown in the Outdoor Bowls Calendar 2018, below).
+We hold a number of taster and open days for those who may be interested in giving bowls a try - due to COVID-19 we aren't able to coach new members at present, but if you've got your own woods or are already a bowler, you're very welcome to join this year and make use of the green while observing the latest government advice.

 Indoor Short Mat Bowls

-A recently introduced activity for the bowls club and Barham is short mat bowls.
-This takes place in the village hall on every Monday at 19:00 and on Wednesdays at 14:00 (see dates below).
+Barham Bowls Club has always been an outdoor club, with a green and clubhouse right next to the Village Hall.
+However, a recently introduced activity for the bowls club and Barham is short mat bowls.
+This takes place in the Village Hall on Mondays at 19:00 and on Wednesdays at 14:00 (see dates below - generally through autumn to spring).
 No experience of playing bowls is necessary and bowlers and non-bowlers are welcome to come along and try the game of short mat bowls.

 Short Mat Bowls History